ksokolovUF/gatorlink_bypass/README.md

 # GatorLink Bypass Codes

-Proprietary 2FA app they want you to use is proprietary malware, and the phone call authentication is very inconvenient.
+The 2FA app they want you to use is proprietary malware, and the phone call authentication is very inconvenient.
 UF simply refuses to adopt standard TOTP based 2FA.
 That's where the bypass codes come in: you get 5 singe-use codes that replace 2FA.